-For planning expenditures to qualify for reimbursement under this Agreement, the Recipient must submit a final plan to the Division and the Division's Natural Hazard Planning Manager must approve that plan.
-As part of any request for reimbursement for planning expenditures, the Recipient must submit the following to the Division:
+For planning expenditures to qualify for reimbursement under this Agreement, the Recipient must submit a final plan to the Division for approval.
+As part of any request for reimbursement for planning expenditures, the Recipient must submit the following:

-- Copies of contracts or agreements prior to contracting with consultants or sub-contractors providing services; - Invoice from any consultant/contractor involved in the planning (Note grant agreement must be referenced on the involce); - Copies of all planning materials and work product (e.g. meeting documents, copies of plans); - If a meeting was held by Recipient, an agenda and signup sheet with meeting date must be included; - Proof of payment (e.g. canceled check, electronic funds transfer, credit card statement); - Complete debarment form and/or Sam.gov for any contractors/consultants; - Proof of purchase methodology (e.g. quotes, sole source, state contract, competitive bld results); - Invoices and proof of payment for Travel costs (e.g., airfare, mileage, per diem, hotel) related to planning activities.
+- Copies of contracts or agreements prior to contracting with consultants or sub-contractors providing services; - Invoice from any consultant/contractor involved in the planning (); - Copies of all planning materials and work product (e.g. meeting documents, copies of plans); - If a meeting was held by Recipient, an agenda and sign-in sheet with meeting date - Proof of payment (e.g., credit card statement, Bank Statement); - · Complete debarment form and/or Sam.gov for any contractors/consultants; - Proof of Procurement method (e.g. quotes, and or Solicitation);